SoftwareImpacts/SIMPAC-2023-33/README.md

     - whether to have periodic or vanishing boundary values (currently has to be chosen periodic).
     - whether you want to simulate on top of the linear vacuum only 4-photon processes (1), 6-photon processes (2), both (3), or none (0) – the linear Maxwell case.
     - the total time of the simulation in units c=1, i.e., the distance propagated by the light waves in meters.
-    - the number of time steps that will be solved stepwise by CVode.
+    - the number of time steps that will be solved stepwise by `CVODE`.
     In order to keep interpolation errors small do not choose this number too small.
     - the multiple of steps at which you want the data to be written to disk.
     - the output format.
 It can be 'c' for comma separated values (csv), or 'b' for binary.